 There is an unstructured dung pile that is constantly added to by collecting the dropping of some huge beasts that wander the plaza and nimbly clunk up and down the broad steps.
 Next to the pile there are rows and rows and rows of carefully shaped and hand-decorated cow-patties, laid out to dry.
 When dry enough to be sold as fuel, they are as hard as a rock and will burn like a lump of charcoal.

 A double decked rowboat – something I have never known to exist – passes up river, powered by one man.
-A dozen or so men on the upper deck, unshaded from the blistering sun, are happily chanting and and clapping to a complex best.
+A dozen or so men on the upper deck, unshaded from the blistering sun, are happily chanting and and clapping to a complex beat.

-On the far shore, a bleak flood plain streaches without shade or mercy for miles in each direction.
+On the far shore, a bleak flood plain stretches without shade or mercy for miles in each direction.
 The group you see in the photo remained there, uncovered to the fire of the day, from late morning until shortly before sundown.

 Click on a photo to enlarge.